What do the W-2 boxes and W-2 form codes mean?

 - Additional Medicare tax

-Since there’s no standard list of codes for Box 14, employers can list any description they choose.
-If the code is unclear, contact your employer and ask what the code represents.
+Since there’s no standard list of W-2 codes for box 14, employers can list any description they choose.
+If the code is unclear, contact your employer and ask what the internal revenue code represents.